sojeong2020/Book-server/README.md

 # Book Server

-Today we will be building our very first http server!
+Today we will be building our very first `http` server!

-_Remember to use 'fs' to read the data files!_
+_Remember to use `fs` to read the data files!_

 ## Challenges